How to enable LDAP over SSL with a third-party certification authority

-- DNS entry in the Subject Alternative Name
+- DNS entry in the Subject Alternative Name extension.

 - The certificate was issued by a CA that the domain controller and the LDAPS clients trust.
 Trust is established by configuring the clients and the server to trust the root CA to which the issuing CA chains.

 - You must use the Schannel cryptographic service provider (CSP) to generate the key.

 Creating the certificate requestAny utility or application that creates a valid PKCS #10 request can be used to form the SSL certificate request.
 Use Certreq to form the request.